CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

    ![](./media/ex3img73.png)

-1. In the popup window to create an environment, click **Create**.
+1. In the pop-up window to create an environment, click **Create**.
 This will create a new power platform developer environment.

    ![](./media/ex3img74.png)
    >Note: If you are directly navigated to the **Import an Excel or .CSV file pane**, please cancel the process.